miriamposner/downloadmhljournals/readme.md

 ## 7. Compare the two URLs

-If you compare the URL to the PDF with the URL to the main page for each journal volume, you'll see that they're a lot alike, but they also contain a couple of differences.
-Where the first link contains the word details, the second contains the word download.
-And the second URL has an extra chunk at the end: /homeopa12chic.pdf.
+If you compare the URL that goes to the PDF with the URL that goes to the main page for each journal volume, you'll see that they're a lot alike, but they also contain a couple of differences.
+Where the first link contains the word **details**, the second contains the word **download**.
+And the second URL has an extra chunk at the end: **/homeopa12chic.pdf**.

 In order to automatically download the journal volumes as PDFs, we need to alter our column of URLs so that instead of linking to the main page for each journal volume, each link goes directly to the PDF for that volume.